Arthropod adhesion: Smooth adhesive pads for locomotion

 Smooth adhesion has evolved in many families of organisms independently, which creates structures that appear unrelated to each other but generate the same function.
 Phylogenetic analyses indicate that adhesive structures of arthropods evolved several times.
 Organisms such as ants, bees, cockroaches and grasshoppers use smooth adhesive pads.
 There are different types of smooth adhesive pads in these organisms such as the arolia, pulvilli, and euplantulae, all of which have a cuticle that is extremely soft and deformable.
 The arolia of some ant species has been observed to be fluid-filled and is extended and contracted to provide adhesive force.
 The euplantulae in crickets have a hexagonal microstructure which is similar to toe pads in tree frogs.
 Generally, insects are able to adhere to surfaces through the contact between the insect adhesive organs and substrates that are mediated by nanometre-thin films of adhesive fluid.
 Some functional principles of smooth pads (adaptability, viscoelasticity, pressure sensitivity) are similar to those known from industrial pressure-sensitive adhesion.
-Smooth adhesive organs are ‘‘pillowlike,’’ which refers to the soft and fluid-filled, cuticular sac, that moulds to the surface increasing the contact area on rough surfaces.
+Smooth adhesive organs are pillowlike, which refers to the soft and fluid-filled, cuticular sac that moulds to the surface increasing the contact area on rough surfaces.
 It appears that the fluid in smooth adhesive systems mainly serves to maximize contact on rough substrates.
-The internal fibrous structure of smooth pads might be vital to their ability to deform or for shear-induced lateral increase in contact area or for efficient transfer of tensile forces, yet at this point its specific function is unknown.
+The internal fibrous structure of smooth pads might be vital to their ability to deform, for shear-induced lateral increase in contact area, or for efficient transfer of tensile forces, yet at this point its specific function is unknown.